There are instructions for other platforms linked from the get the code page.

-Install the Windows SDK 10, and choose Debugging Tools For Windows when you install this in order to get windbg and cdb.
+When installing the 14393 Windows SDK choose Debugging Tools For Windows in order to get windbg and cdb.
 The latter is required for the build to succeed as some tests use it for symbolizing crash dumps.

 Download the depot_tools bundle and extract it somewhere.